pointfreeco/swift-validated/README.md

 // valid(User(id: 1, email: "blob@pointfree.co", name: "Blob"))
 ```

+Out group of valid inputs has transformed into a valid user.

-For ergonomics, a `zip(with:)` function is provided that takes both a transform and `Validated` inputs at once.
+For ergonomics and composition, a curried `zip(with:)` function is provided that takes both a transform function and `Validated` inputs.

 ``` swift
 zip(with: User.init)(